s1sun/Coding_Challenge/README.md

 ## Merck_Coding_Challenge
+My name is Sean Sun.
+Please check the answers below for the Merck_Coding_Challenge.
 ### 1. Answer for the first challenge (a) [optional]: please refer to PyPlate_answer_a.ipynb file
 ### 2. Answer for the first challenge (b) : please refer to PyPlate_answer_b.ipynb file
 ### 3. Answer for the second challenge (a) : please refer to Chromatography_answer_a.py file